 Install the bundle on your cluster by running the command below.

-Follow the Kubernetes documentation to access the Grafana service that is now running on your cluster, using the method that best suits your use case.
+values-prometheus-operator.yaml file, with Prometheus and Loki configured as datasources.
+Follow the Kubernetes documentation if you need to access other monitoring services that are now running on your cluster, using the method that best suits your use case.

 Create a file named